Ara (goddess): Attestations

 In the Nippur god list, Ara appears as the twenty fifth of the deities listed, between dAm-an-ki and Damgalnuna.
 In the Weidner god list she is chiefly attested in copies postdating the Old Babylonian period, though a possible exception is known from Nippur, as a fragmentary text which might be a variant of this composition records the sequence Damgalnuna, Damkina, Ara, Id.
 In An = Anum she occurs directly before Isimud (tablet II, line 102).

 In the incantation series Šurpu, Ara appears after Lugalabzu, a title of Ea, and before Ḫasīsu, another deity from his circle.
 Gattung III lists her in a sequence of deities belonging to the household of Ea after his mother Namma and his daughter Nanshe, and before Laḫama-abzu, another divine servant.
-A different fragmentary incantation lists Ara, Gibil and Ninagal as the deities responsible for the creation of the "Great Copper", an agent of purification possibly regarded as a non-antromorphic deity or a being comparable to a genius.
+A different fragmentary incantation lists Ara, Gibil and Ninagal as the deities responsible for the creation of the "Great Copper", an agent of purification possibly regarded as a non-anthropomorphic deity or a being comparable to a genius.
 While the other two gods respectively melt and work the metal used to create this entity, Ara's task is to give it the right appearance.

 A curse formula from Old Babylonian Malgium invokes Ara alongside Ea and Damkina.